levenlabs/otter/README.md

 ## Features

-* Token-based authentication
+* Signature-based authentication
 * Publish/Subscribe to arbitrarily named channels
 * Presence information (i.e. named clients)
 * Per-channel list of clients subscribed
 * Alerts to backend on client subscribing, unsubscribing, or disconnecting
-* Redis or redis cluster used as backend, multiple otter instances can run independantly and be used interchangeably
+* Redis or redis cluster used as backend, multiple otter instances can run independently and be used interchangeably

 ## Model